-UNPOL Provided technical assistance on police reform and restructuring, including decentralizing operations, gender mainstreaming, community-oriented policing, organized crime, oversight and rights-based policing.
-Supported prevention, peacebuilding and performance-related assessments.
-Delivered train-the-trainers programmes on electoral security management and the investigation of electoral-related crimes. • Provided strategic advice on the police aspects of managing internally displaced persons.
-Supported the investigation and prosecution of terrorism-related offences. • Supported prison security and management of high-risk detainees to prevent radicalization in prisons.
-JUSTICE AND Supported Prevention and Peacebuilding Assessments.
+Support to UNDP in Sierra Leone on election security.
+STILL RATIONS SAL Collaboration with UN Women on a regional assessment and capacity building on gender-responsive community-oriented policing in South and Southeast Asia.
+Delivered training at the United Nations Police Command Course.
+TICI DI DE ST • Co-organized training on gender mainstreaming and woman command at the UNGSC in Brindisi.
+A MALON Facilitated and delivered international training to promote effective UN policing practices in Fiji, Ghana, Italy, Kenya, Nepal, Spain, and Türkiye.
+Supported the investigation and prosecution of terrorism-related offences.
+Supported prison security and management of high-risk detainees to prevent radicalization in prisons.
+UISTICE AND Supported Prevention and Peacebuilding Assessments.
 CORRECTIONS Supported decongesting prisons and sourcing funds for building new prisons.
 Led a multi-agency Technical Assessment to develop a DDR Strategy for local militia and supported its implementation, including through accessing the Peacebuilding Fund.
 Supported the design of reintegration elements in a National Development Plan and a UN Development Assistance Framework (UNDAF).
-UUI • Supported an assessment with expertise on small arms and light weapons proliferation and youth in conflict with the law to inform a national strategy on counter-terrorism and possible UN support.
+OOL Supported an assessment with expertise on small arms and light weapons proliferation and youth in conflict with the law to inform a national strategy on counter-terrorism and possible UN support.
 Assisted interested countries on SSR design and implementation.
 Coordinated international assistance to ensure coherence and complementarity.
-SSC Supported the UN Resident Coordinator Office and Country Team of Burkina Faso with the development of a UN Peacebuilding Fund SSR advisory project in Burkina Faso. • Deployed expert support to UN country teams advising governments on SSR processes. • Deployed emergency response teams to conduct explosive hazard contamination assessments and provide technical advice on victim assistance and risk education.
+SSC Supported the UN Resident Coordinator Office and Country Team of Burkina Faso with the development of a UN Peacebuilding Fund SSR advisory project in Burkina Faso.
+Deployed expert support to UN country teams advising governments on SSR processes.
+Deployed emergency response teams to conduct explosive hazard contamination assessments and provide technical advice on victim assistance and risk education.
 Assisted national authorities in developing an IED incident database, conducting trend analyses, providing awareness trainings and developing IED threat mitigation capacities.
-UNMAS • Provided risk assessments that enabled reconstruction and development projects to commence safely.

-• Supported signatories in meeting their Anti-personnel Mine Ban Treaty obligations.
+UNMAS Provided risk assessments that enabled reconstruction and development projects to commence safely.
+Supported signatories in meeting their Anti-personnel Mine Ban Treaty obligations.